theTyster/AT_scrape_n_post/README.md

 # To run the scraper

+1. Install Python.
+2. clone the git repo.
+3. Open a terminal and enter the cloned directory.
+4. Download the dependancies with `pip install requirements.txt`
-clone the git repo, and then while inside the directory, run `./scraper`.
+5. While inside the directory, run `./scraper`.
 This will create a directory adjacent to the git directory with all of the scraped data.

 Scraped data includes:

-- Links to:
+- Fandom wiki links to:
 	- all Adventure Time Comic articles
 	- thumbnails for covers and alternative covers of each comic
 	- full size images of covers and alternative covers